manuu1311/SeagullStory/README.md

 [![Pygame](https://img.shields.io/badge/UI-Pygame-green.svg)](https://pygame.org/)
 [![TensorFlow Lite](https://img.shields.io/badge/Local%20Inference-TFLite%20%2812.4MB%29-orange.svg)](https://www.tensorflow.org/lite)

-Can you solve the mystery of Albert's sudden death? **SeagullStory** is a text-based detective game built in Pygame, powered by advanced Natural Language Processing (NLP) models.
+Can you solve the mystery of Albert's death? **SeagullStory** is a text-based detective game built in Pygame, powered by advanced Natural Language Processing (NLP) models.

-It is powered by a custom dual-LLM system to understand the true semantic meaning behind any boolean (Yes/No) question you ask, as well as guiding you through the story with hints and unlocking scenarios.
+It is powered by a custom dual-LLM system to understand and answer any boolean (Yes/No) question you ask, as well as to guide you through the story with hints and unlocking scenarios.

 ---

-## 🛠️ Tech Stack & Advanced Architecture
+## 🛠️ Architecture
 This project uses a hybrid **Cloud API + Edge AI** architecture:

 *   **Primary Model (Cloud API):** Powered by a **DeBERTa-v3** model fine-tuned on a custom dataset and hosted on Hugging Face Spaces.
 It processes complex scenario data to accurately answer user questions with "Yes", "No", or "Doesn't matter".